dennisXZX/web-developer-notes/Angular.md

 ```
 export class StarComponent implements OnChanges {
-  // define an event emitter
+  // define an event emitter and specify what type of data the it would emit
   @Output() ratingClicked: EventEmitter<number> = new EventEmitter();

   // when the component is clicked, emit an event with a payload of number type